CygnusBorjigin/CS411-group-project/README.md

 # config file

 The server of the project requires access to https://api.themoviedb.org/3 API endpoint.
-The access key to this endpoint should be stored in a `config.json ` file at the root of the `project_server` in the formate of
+The access key to this endpoint should be stored in a `config.json` file at the root of the `project_server` directory in the formate of

 ```json
 {